charliegehant/PYTHON_Project_Instacart/README.md

 >   - Are there differences in ordering habits based on a customer’s loyalty status?
 >   - Are there differences in ordering habits based on a customer’s region?
 >   - Is there a connection between age and family status in terms of ordering habits?
+>   - What different classifications does the demographic information suggest?
+Age?
+Income?
+Certain types of goods?
+Family status?
+>   - What differences can you find in ordering habits of different customer profiles?
+Consider the price of orders, the frequency of orders, the products customers are ordering, and anything else you can think of.

+#### TECHNICAL DETAILS & DATA

+> - Using Python & various libraries (pandas, numpy, matplotlib, seaborn)
+> - Performed various task such as WRANGLING, CLEANING, SUBSETTING, COMBINING, AGGREGATING, GROUPING
+> - Performed data consistency checks, PII management and derived new variables
+> - Created visualizations with Python and completed an Excel report

+#### DATA CITATION

+> - “The Instacart Online Grocery Shopping Dataset 2017”, accessed from https://www.instacart.com/datasets/grocery-shopping-2017 on 5th March 2022
+> - Please note the customer dataset (customers.csv), as well as the prices column from the products dataset (products.csv), were fabricated for the purpose of this course/achievement.